Ipe Ivandić: Career

 In June 1972, Ivandić went on a three-month summer gig in Trpanj as part of a band called Moby Dick.

-After getting back to Sarajevo in fall 1972, the teenager began receiving offers from groups looking for a drummer and decided to join a band called Rok.
-Its bandleader, organist Gabor Lenđel, would later, in 1974, establish the hard rock band Teška Industrija on the ashes of Rok.
+After getting back to Sarajevo in fall 1972, the teenager began receiving offers from groups looking for a drummer.
+He eventually decided to join a band called Rok.
+Their bandleader, organist Gabor Lenđel, would, later in 1974, go on to establish the hard rock band Teška Industrija on the ashes of Rok.

-Jutro and Bijelo Dugme
+Jutro

-Teenage Ivandić was still drumming in Rok when Jutro's twenty-three-year-old bandleader Goran Bregović became aware of him during late summer 1973.
-Seeking a replacement for Šento Borovčanin, Bregović immediately presented Ivandić with an offer of joining Jutro which the seventeen-year-old accepted.
-Ivandić thus began the first of his three stints with what would soon become the most popular band in SFR Yugoslavia.
-Several months later, on New Year's Eve 1974, Jutro changed its name to Bijelo Dugme.
+Teenage Ivandić was still drumming in Rok during late summer 1973 when Jutro's twenty-three-year-old bandleader Goran Bregović became aware of him.
+Seeking a replacement for Šento Borovčanin, Bregović immediately presented Ivandić with an offer of joining Jutro.
+The seventeen-year-old gladly accepted, thus beginning the first of his three stints with what would soon become the most popular band in SFR Yugoslavia.
+Several months later, on New Year's Eve 1974, Jutro changed their name to Bijelo Dugme.

+Bijelo Dugme

-After recording two hugely successful albums—1974's Kad bi' bio bijelo dugme and 1975's Šta bi dao da si na mom mjestu—as well as playing the accompanying tours, Ivandić received an early call up to serve the mandatory Yugoslav People's Army stint in October 1976.
+In October 1976, after recording two hugely successful albums—1974's Kad bi' bio bijelo dugme and 1975's Šta bi dao da si na mom mjestu—as well as playing the accompanying tours, Ivandić received an early call up to serve the mandatory Yugoslav People's Army stint.
 The call up came at the most inopportune time as the band was getting ready to start recording their third album, but Ivandić had to go nonetheless.
 Still twenty-years-of-age at the time, he was assigned to a unit stationed in capital city Belgrade.
 His replacement in the band was Bregović's old companion Milić Vukašinović.

 After being discharged early from the army due to getting pronounced "temporarily unable to serve", Ivandić rejoined the band during mid 1977.
 Mired in deep personality clashes amid a shambolic tour featuring less-than-expected attendance, poor musicianship due to lack of practice, equipment problems, and overall organizational issues, Bijelo Dugme somehow completed the tour before reconvening a month later in August 1977 for a triumphant free open-air concert at Hajdučka Česma in Belgrade before 70,000 spectators.